cristinasewell/mongo_db/README.md

 > **_Remove Data_**

-* In order to delte the documents from a Mongo collection simply pass an empty object into the `remove()` method.
-Note that this command is extremely riscky as **ALL DOCUMENTS** from the collection will drop and **ALL DATA** will be lost.
+* In order to delete the documents from a Mongo collection simply pass an empty object into the `remove()` method.
+Note that this command is extremely risky as **ALL DOCUMENTS** from the collection will drop and **ALL DATA** will be lost.

     - ```bash
       > db.destinations.remove({})
       ```

-* Passing an object into `remove()` method will stipulate what `{key:value}` paring to search for.
+* Passing an object into the `remove()` method will stipulate what `{key:value}` pairing to search for.
 Adding the `justOne` parameter will remove only a single document.
-Without passing the `justOne` parameter, all documents mathching the `{key:value}` pairing will be dropped from the collection.
+Without passing the `justOne` parameter, all documents matching the `{key:value}` pairing will be dropped from the collection.

     - ```bash
       > db.destinations.remove({"country": "USA"}, {justOne: true})